-- Make sure no short circuits exist between the motherboard and chassis. - 2.
+- Make sure no short circuits exist between the motherboard and the chassis. - 2.
 Verify that all jumpers are set to their default positions. - 3.
-Turn the power switch on and off to test the system. - 4.
-Check that the 115V/230V switch on the power supply is properly set. - Your battery may be old.
-Check that it still supplies ~3VDC.
-If not, replace it with a new one.
+Check that the 115V/230V switch on the power supply is properly set. - 4.
+Turn the power switch on and off to test the system. - 5.
+The battery on your motherboard may be old.
+Check to verify that it still supplies ~3VDC.
+If it does not, replace it with a new one.